Learn about Handshake, a free-to-use platform that connects you to our wide network of students and graduates.

 Unpaid voluntary opportunities with no contractual obligation.

-• International volunteering or voluntourism
+• International Volunteering/Voluntourism,

-• International placement services.
+• International placement services,

-• Other related international opportunities
+• Other related international opportunities.

-We are keen to host your opportunities on our careers platforms.
-To be considered, you must complete the due diligence form and have been accepted as a third party provider by Global Opportunities.
+Due to the volume of requests and the difficulty in determining the quality of opportunities on offer, we have a system of approved providers.
+To be considered, you are required to complete our due diligence form and have been accepted as a third party provider by Global Opportunities.
 Email global-programmes@york.ac.uk to find out more.
+Forms submitted will be reviewed annually.

 If you are a University of York staff member and want to recruit students to work for your department, please read the following guidance document, before setting your team up on Handshake: